Frequently Asked Questions

 Our teachers come from a wide variety of different musical backgrounds.
 If you are an intermediate-advanced student that desires to learn a specific style, please let us know.
 We can direct you to the teacher best suited to your style and musical preferences.
 All teachers are qualified to teach a well-rounded curriculum of basic music to beginners.

-Lessons are taught in the studios at the Pfluger-Rock School Of Music or virtually.
+Lessons are taught in the studios at the Pfluger-Rock School Of Music or if requested, virtually.
 Our teachers do not travel to student’s homes to do lessons.

 Pfluger-Rock is located at 100 West Pflugerville Parkway (formerly Pflugerville Loop) suite 102.
 We’re one block east of Heatherwilde Blvd.
-Next door to Pflugerville Animal Hospital at Wilke Ridge Lane, across the street from Hill Country Bible Church.
+Next door to Pflugerville Animal Hospital at Wilke Ridge Lane, across the street from Parkway Bible Church.
 See map.

 At Pfluger Rock School of Music, all of our attention and energy goes to ensuring that students get a high-quality music education.
 Unlike teachers at retail stores, our instructors do not waste lesson time trying to promote and up sell products to students.
 Our teachers are not music store sales people who teach lessons when they are not on the sales floor.
 Our teacher’s only job is to teach music.